cferdinandi/vanilla-js-guides/content/guides/advanced-bundle.md

 {{%purchase-box%}}

-**Get everything you need to kick-start your journey to vanilla JavaScript, and save over 30%.** If purchased individually, these pocket guides would cost a lot more.
+**Get everything you need to kick-start your journey to vanilla JavaScript, and save 30%.** If purchased individually, these pocket guides would cost a lot more.

 {{<purchase-summary bundle="true">}}
 - Browser Storage